MBtech/bbo-arena/README.md

 # bbo-arena
 **Note: This repository is being updated with the latest version of the code and the data.
 Please contact Muhammad Bilal @ muhammad.bilal@uclouvain.be if you have any question.**

+This is the accompanying github repository for our research work:

+> **Do the Best Cloud Configurations Grow on Trees?
+An Experimental Evaluation of Black Box Algorithms for Optimizing Cloud Workloads.** </br>
+> Muhammad Bilal, Marco Serafini, Marco Canini and Rodrigo Rodrigues. </br>
+> Proceedings of the VLDB Endowment, 13(11). </br>

+## Data
+We provide two accompanying dataset:
+1. Cloud configuration performance dataset ([repo](https://github.com/MBtech/bbo-arena-dataset))
+2. Data from optimization runs ([repo](https://github.com/MBtech/bbo-arena-opt-data))

 ## Evaluation
 The results from our evaluation of the blackbox algorithms will be included in this repository.